szykopyc/drapt/README.md

 # Drapt

 **Drapt** is a modular portfolio analytics platform designed for modern analysts.
-Built with speed, clarity, and control in mind, Drapt helps users break down portfolio data across risk, performance, and profile dimensions with precision.
+Built with speed, clarity, and control in mind,

 ---

 ## 🚀 Features

 - 📊 Clean, responsive frontend built with React, TailwindCSS, and daisyUI
-- ⚙️ Modular architecture (e.g., Drapt Risk, Drapt Performance)
 - 🧠 Intuitive interface for interpreting portfolios in chaotic market conditions
-- 💬 Typewriter-powered landing page for modern, dynamic UX
-- 🔐 Contact card layout with responsive icons and mobile-friendly design

 ---